Craving the outdoors on your New Zealand North Island road trip? Be sure to pack your schedule with some of the best things to do in Taupo!

 The stark beauty of Tongariro National Park is painted with nature’s brightest colours.
 Against a backdrop of glacial icecaps, mountain springs play among steam vents.

 The barren landscape of Tongariro National Park offers some of the most beautiful natural scenery on North Island.
-The park is scattered with volcanic craters, lava formations, and emerald green lakes.
-In between its splendid natural attractions, a barrage of outdoor activities await.
+The park is scattered with volcanic craters, lava formations, and emerald-green lakes.
+In between its splendid natural attractions, a barrage of outdoor activities awaits.

 The Tongariro Alpine Crossing hike will take you 19.5 kilometers across lunar-like landscapes.
 The climb along Tongariro Alpine Crossing is taxing, but the views across the alpine valleys from the apex are quite spectacular.